10 Ways To Restore Relationships Damaged by Anger

 9. Correct with Scripture.

-When you use God’s Word to correct wrong behavior or attitudes in your kids, it makes it a lot harder to stay angry with them.
+When you use God’s Word to correct wrong behavior or attitudes in your kids, it calms you and reduces the anger you were feeling towards them.

-Also, God’s Word has power that will work in their hearts more than our words will.
+Also, God’s Word has power that will work in their hearts more than our words can do.
 Remember that the purpose of correction and discipline is to restore that child’s relationship with God.

 10. If anger is an ongoing issue with you, get help for it!